Meet the Dogs4Diabetics (D4D) Staff:

 Rebecca Morgan, Corporate Secretary

 Rebecca has been a volunteer with D4D since its inception.
 She assists management in her function as corporate secretary, along with providing support in the business area.
-Her background in retail sales has been very helpful, and she manages the sale of D4D items at all our special events.
+Also, her background in retail sales has been very helpful.
+She manages the sale of D4D items at all our special events.